RustCrypto/traits/vrf/README.md

 # [RustCrypto]: Verifiable Random Functions

+Traits which provide generic, object-safe APIs for [verifiable random functions].

 ## SemVer Policy

 - All on-by-default features of this library are covered by SemVer
-- MSRV is considered exempt from SemVer as noted above
+- MSRV is considered exempt from SemVer

 ## License